andreeweb/IRswitch/README.md

 ## Description

 I builded this simple object to turn ON/OFF the fan from my bed, during the hot summer nights. <br>
-But the limit of applications is only given by your imagination. <br><br>
+But the limit of applications is only given by your imagination. <br>

 I used an ATtiny85 for this project, low power, such wow. <br>
 Of course any other Arduino board is fine.